A-ha

-Biography
+History

 Formation

 The trio, composed of lead vocalist Morten Harket; guitarist Paul Waaktaar (then known as Pål Waaktaar); and keyboardist Magne Furuholmen, formed in 1982, and left Norway for London in order to make a career in music.
 "We were trying to think of what to call themselves, focusing on Norwegian words people could say in English."
 They jettisoned that idea when Morten spotted a song called "A-ha" in Waaktaar's songbook.
 "It was a terrible song but a great name," said Morten.

-They chose the studio of musician, producer, and soon-to-be-manager John Ratcliff because it had a Space Invaders machine.
-Ratcliff introduced them to his manager, Terry Slater, and after a few meetings, A-ha enlisted Ratcliff as a manager as well.
-Slater and Ratcliff formed TJ Management.
-Ratcliff dealt with technical and musical aspects and Slater acted as the group's international business manager and as liaison to Warner Bros.' head office in Los Angeles.
+They chose the studio of musician and producer John Ratcliff because it had a Space Invaders machine.
+He introduced them to his manager, Terry Slater, and after a few meetings, A-ha enlisted both as managers.
+The two formed TJ Management, with Ratcliff handling technical and musical matters, while Slater handled international business and served as liaison to Warner Bros. head office in Los Angeles.